twhiston/dm/README.md

 ## Networks

-pxd will expose a network called 'dm_bridge' that can be used to connect to the mariadb instance
+dm will expose a network called 'dm_bridge' that can be used to connect to container instances

 for example